Doctoral project: Realising smarter organization by developing Digital Twin of the Organization

 A Digital Twin of an Organization (DTO) as a software component proposes a live model of an organization.
 It can play a key role in realizing and analyzing various aspects of organizations, assisting managers with the knowledge of the organization's status, and foreseeing possible effects of potential changes in the organization.

 Doctoral student Farid Edrisi Supervisor Mauro Caporuscio Assistant supervisors Diego Perez-Palacin Participating organizations Linnaeus University, Scania, Virtual Manufacturing Financier Grundutbilding, TVTC, Växjö kommun, and KK-Aladino.
-Timetable 1 July 2021 - June 2026 Subject Computer and information science (Department of Computer Science and Media Technology, Faculty of Technology) Research group Engineering Resilient Systems (EReS)
+Timetable 1 July 2021 - June 2026 Subject Computer and information science (Department of Computer Science and Media Technology, Faculty of Technology) Research groups Engineering Resilient Systems (EReS) and Smart Industry Group (SIG)

 More about the project